New music video from Waylon Reavis fronted A Killer’s Confession

 A Killer’s Confession

-Website, Facebook, Twitter, YouTube, The Indifference of Good Men IndieGoGo Campaign
+Website, Facebook, Twitter, ReverbNation, YouTube, The Indifference of Good Men IndieGoGo Campaign

 Rock Titan TV